 Among the lower classes, homes were built of mud bricks baked in the sun.
 The more affluent a citizen, the thicker the home; wealthier people had homes constructed of a double layer, or more, of brick while poorer people's houses were only one brick wide.
 Wood was scarce and was only used for doorways and window sills (again, in wealthier homes) and the roof was considered another room in the house where gatherings were routinely held as the interior of the homes were often dimly lighted.

-Clothing was simple linen, un-dyed, with the men wearing a knee-length skirt (or loincloth) and the women in light, ankle-length dresses or robes which concealed or exposed their breasts depending on the fashion at a particular time.
-It would seem that a woman’s level of undress, however, was indicative of her social status throughout much of Egyptian history.
+Clothing was simple linen, undyed, with the men wearing a knee-length skirt (or loincloth) and the women light, ankle-length dresses or robes which concealed or exposed their breasts depending on the fashion at a particular time.
+It would seem that a woman's level of undress, however, was indicative of her social status throughout much of Egyptian history.
 Dancing girls, female musicians, and servants and slaves are routinely shown as naked or nearly naked while a lady of the house is fully clothed, even during those times when exposed breasts were a fashion statement.

-Even so, women were free to dress as they pleased and there was never a prohibition, at any time in Egyptian history, on female fashion.
-A woman’s exposed breasts were considered a natural, normal, fashion choice and was in no way deemed immodest or provocative.
-It was understood that the goddess Isis had given equal rights to both men and women and, therefore, men had no right to dictate how a woman, even one’s own wife, should attire herself.
+Even so, women were free to dress as they pleased, and there was never a prohibition, at any time in Egyptian history, on female fashion.
+A woman's exposed breasts were considered a natural, normal, fashion choice, and it was in no way deemed immodest or provocative.
+It was understood that the goddess Isis had given equal rights to both men and women and, therefore, men had no right to dictate how a woman, even one's own wife, should attire herself.
 Children wore little or no clothing until puberty.

 Marriages were not arranged among the lower classes and there seems to have been no formal marriage ceremony.
 A man would carry gifts to the house of his intended bride and, if the gifts were accepted, she would take up residence with him.
 The average age of a bride was 13 and that of a groom 18-21.
 A contract would be drawn up portioning a man's assets to his wife and children and this allotment could not be rescinded except on grounds of adultery (defined as sex with a married woman, not a married man).
 Egyptian women could own land, homes, run businesses, and preside over temples and could even be pharaohs (as in the example of Queen Hatshepsut, 1479-1458 BCE) or, earlier, Queen Sobeknofru, c.
 1767-1759 BCE).